All Episodes

 In fact, that's probably why they're waiting.

-They need to have somebody that's right, you know, un unblemished.
+They need to have somebody.

 Well, I mean, it seems to me, but Hillary got off the hook, didn't she, Joe?

-That was planned three days in advance, according to people at the Phoenix Airport.
+That was planned three days in advance, according to people at the Phoenix airport.

-So in other words, it wasn't just oh I see my good friend Loretta's over there.
+So, in other words, it wasn't just, oh, I see my good friend Loretta's over there.

-Let me go say that.
+Let me go.

 Not a casual meeting.

-All right, why can't we get to the why can't we get a definitive answer?
+Why can't we get a definitive answer?

-Even though the New York Times said it, McClatchy said it, the Daily Mail said it, everyone else said it that there were wiretaps going on.
+Even though the New York Times said it, McClatchy said it, the Daily Mail said it, everyone else said it, that there were wiretaps going on.

-Why can't we get an uh uh uh an affirmation?
+Why can't we get an affirmation?

-The President can wave and he could declassify it?
+And he could declassify it?

-Yeah, the President can declassify.
+Yeah, the president can declassify.

 The president can do it.

-He is the only one that could do it, but it could raise a host of other issues.
+He is the only one that could do it.

-But Sean, you raised the issue, and Joe really hammered this.
+But, Sean, you raised the issue, and Joe really hammered this.

 We've got to have a lawyer in there investigating this because at the bottom of all of this is that these are leaks.

-So, yes, are there violations of 18 USC Section 793, the espionage act?
+So yes, are there violations of 18 U.S.C.
+Section 793, the Espionage Act?

 Yes.